achirkof/alembic-migration/README.md

 ## 📖 Description

+⚠️ This is a fork of the original [alembic-version-checker](devglitch/alembic-version-checker) project.
+This fork is updated to the latest versions of Alembic and GitHub Actions and allow to use SQLModel as base model.

 The **Alembic Migration Checker** GitHub Action performs a comprehensive check to ensure that the Alembic version recorded in your database aligns with the version of the latest migration script in your Alembic migrations directory.
 It is designed to verify that migrations have been applied in the correct sequence,